 Raft offs run from 1:00 pm until 4:00 pm unless specifically noted otherwise.

 What if I can’t make it on time?

 Come anyway, but it is best if you notify the raft off captain in advance that you’ll be late.
 We’re always willing to accept someone after the initial raft off starts so long as we can maintain the highest level of safety.
 Call the raft off captain via VHF radio (on channel 72) as you enter PLC, approach the raft off line slowly and announce that you want to join the festivities.
-You will be directed where to tie up (typically at one of the ends of the raft off) and someone will help secure you to the line.
+Keep in mind that swimming begins promptly at 1:00 pm and any boat arriving after that time may be asked to anchor nearby and swim over to the group.
+This is for safety purposes since water currents and wind may impact both boats and swimmers already in the water.
+If it is safe for you to join the group,you will be directed where to tie up (typically at one of the ends of the raft off) and someone will help secure you to the line.
 Plan to have fenders and lines ready.
 Please take special care when approaching after the raft off starts.
 There will most likely be swimmers in the water and you must avoid creating any situation which might endanger them.

 What do I need to bring to the raft off?

 The focus of the raft off is to enjoy the lake and the company of fellow TCC members.
 Bring what you would normally take to enjoy a day on the water (i.e. swim suits, suntan lotion, towels, floats, noodles, etc).
 You should also bring your own liquid refreshments and (if you choose) snacks for those aboard your boat.